ncoghlan/misc/notes/python3/questions_and_answers.rst

 issues, the major modern Python web frameworks, libraries and database interfaces *do* support Python 3, and the return of binary interpolation support in Python 3.5 addressed some of the key concerns raised by the developers of the Twisted networking library.

-The adoption of ``asyncio`` as *the* standard framework for asynchronous IO may also help the web development community resolve a long standing issue with a lack of a standard way for web servers and web frameworks to communicate regarding long lived client connections (such as those needed for WebSockets support)
+The adoption of ``asyncio`` as *the* standard framework for asynchronous IO and the subsequence incorporation of first class syntactic support for coroutines have also helped the web development community resolve a long standing issue with a lack of a standard way for web servers and web frameworks to communicate regarding long lived client connections (such as those needed for WebSockets support), providing a clear incentive for migration to Python 3.4+ that didn't exist with earlier Python 3 versions.
-- Victor Stinner's backport to Python 2 of the core callback based APIs may help with that, even though the coroutine interface is different.

-In the web space, I believe the main thing to watch is the availability of Python 3 support for hosted application development.
-To take the three PaaS providers that first come to mind, Heroku already supports Python 3.4, while OpenShift Online has provided Python 3 support since Python 3.3.
-Google App Engine currently offers only Python 2.7, and has not revealed any plans to offer Python 3 to their users.

 Python 3 is meant to make Unicode easier, so why is <X> harder?
 ---------------------------------------------------------------

-At this point, the Python community as a whole has had more than 15 years to get used to the Python 2 way of handling Unicode.
-For Python 3, we've only had a production ready release available for just under 5 years, and since some of the heaviest users of Unicode are the web framework developers, and they've only had a stable WSGI target since the release of 3.2, you can drop that down to just over 5 years of intensive use by a wide range of developers with extensive practical experiencing in handling Unicode (we have some *excellent* Unicode developers in the core team, but feedback from a variety of sources is invaluable for a change of this magnitude).
+As of 2015, the Python community as a whole had had more than 15 years to get used to the Python 2 way of handling Unicode.
+By contrast, for Python 3, we'd only had a production ready release available for just over 5 years, and since some of the heaviest users of Unicode are the web framework developers, and they'd only had a stable WSGI target since the release of 3.2, you could drop that down to just under 5 years of intensive use by a wide range of developers with extensive practical experiencing in handling Unicode (we have some *excellent* Unicode developers in the core team, but feedback from a variety of sources is invaluable for a change of this magnitude).

-That feedback has already resulted in major improvements in the Unicode support for the Python 3.2, 3.3, 3.4, and 3.5 releases.
+That feedback has already resulted in major improvements in the Unicode support for the Python 3.2, 3.3, 3.4, 3.5, and 3.6 releases.
 With the ``codecs`` and ``email`` modules being brought into line, the Python 3.4 release was the first one where the transition felt close to being "done" to me in terms of coping with the full implications of a strictly enforced distinction between binary and text data in the standard library, while Python 3.5 revisited some of the earlier design decisions of the Python 3 series and changed some of them based on several years of additional experience.
+Python 3.6 brought some major changes to the way binary system APIs are handled on Windows, and changes of similar scope are anticipated for 3.7 on non-Windows systems.

-I expect that feedback process will continue throughout the 3.x series, since "mostly done" and "done" aren't quite the same thing, and attempting to closely integrate with POSIX systems that may be using ASCII incompatible encodings while using a text model with strict binary/text separation hasn't really been done before at Python's scale (the JVM is UTF-16 based, but bypasses most OS provided services, while other tools often choose the approach of just assuming that all bytes are UTF-8 encoded, regardless of what the underlying OS claims).
+While I'm optimistic that the system boundary handling changes proposed for Python 3.7 will resolve the last of the major issues, I nevertheless expect that feedback process will continue throughout the 3.x series, since "mostly done" and "done" aren't quite the same thing, and attempting to closely integrate with POSIX systems that may be using ASCII incompatible encodings while using a text model with strict binary/text separation hasn't really been done before at Python's scale (the JVM is UTF-16 based, but bypasses most OS provided services, while other tools often choose the approach of just assuming that all bytes are UTF-8 encoded, regardless of what the underlying OS claims).

 In addition to the cases where blurring the binary/text distinction really did make things simpler in Python 2, we're also forcing even developers in